robcarver17/pysystemtrade/docs/instruments.md

 # Instruments we have adjusted prices for, used for simulation and production system backtest raw data

-If they're both coming from a database, then this in principle should be the same as the previous list, however if you use .csv prices for simulated backtesting then you might have a different set of instruments.
+If they're both coming from a database, then this in principle should be the same as the previous list, however if you use CSV prices for simulated backtesting then you might have a different set of instruments.
 Obviously try and avoid this!
 (Unless it's deliberate, eg you're doing a quick and dirty backtest on a subset of instruments).

 ```python
 from systems.provided.futures_chapter15.basesystem import *